A Simple Cron Job Monitor & Heartbeat Alert System

 This is the nightmare of the silent failure.

 Traditional uptime monitors (like UptimeRobot or Pingdom) are designed to check if your front door is open.
 They send a synthetic HTTP GET request to your website every few minutes.
 As long as your Nginx or Node.js server replies with a 200 OK status, your dashboard glows green and reports 100% uptime.
+For basic server monitoring, this is fine.
+It guarantees that your load balancer is routing traffic and your main web process is alive.
+But modern applications are far more complex than just a web proxy serving HTTP responses.

-• Silent API Rate Limits: Your nightly data scraper hits a strict rate limit from a third-party API.
-It receives a 429 Too Many Requests response.
-The script halts early without throwing a system-wide exception, meaning no error logs are pushed to your main alerting channels.
+- Silent API Rate Limits: Your nightly data scraper hits a strict rate limit from a third-party provider like Stripe or AWS.
+It receives a

 Stop trusting 200 OK.
 Start monitoring what actually matters.